autobrr/autobrr.com/docs/filters/actions.md

 - Add paused: default false
 - Content layout: optional
   &ensp;&ensp;&ensp;Tells qBittorrent if it should keep the original torrent content layout,
-  &ensp;&ensp;&ensp;if should create a subfolder for the downloaded torrent,
+  &ensp;&ensp;&ensp;if it should create a subfolder for the downloaded torrent,
-  &ensp;&ensp;&ensp;or if should refrain from creating a subfolder.
+  &ensp;&ensp;&ensp;or if it should refrain from creating a subfolder.
 - Ignore client rules: default false
   &ensp;&ensp;&ensp;Download the torrent even though the maximum active downloads
   &ensp;&ensp;&ensp;configured in the client settings have been reached.